deadlyvipers/dojo_rules/introduction.md

 This is my introduction
-Git is the best track
+Git is the best track also JavaScript is very good